philzook58/philzook58.github.io/_posts/2025-04-28-proof_objects.md

 Rewrite proofs have a couple different formats.
 See also what egg outputs <https://docs.rs/egg/latest/egg/tutorials/_03_explanations/index.html> .

 - A sequence of terms with position (how to get to subterm applied at) and eqaation used information tagged in between each
+- Just a sequence of terms `list[Term]` is fine if position can be inferred and it often can.
+Is the sequence a valley of term sizes (greedy rewriting can work) or is it bumpy?
+Proof orderings.
+Leveling the bumps as a transformation.
 - Congruence style.
 A `cong` node that takes in subproofs of all children equations and lifts them.
 Since rewrite proofs have a categorical flavor (has id and can be composed) the cong nodes have the flavor of a monoidal product functor (you can push compose above or below cong nodes. `cong_f(p1)  . cong_f(p2) = cong_f(p1 . p2)` ).
 This gives some algebra of proofs.
 One can ask how to normalize proofs (See Terese).
 Congruence is the fancier version of grade school's "do the same thing to both sides of an equation".
 The first style is a flattening of this style.

 ![](/assets/congruence.png)